Explaining Answers with Entailment Trees

+To understand why invalid trees are sometimes generated, or valid trees mis-scored, we performed several error analyses that we now describe.

-To better understand the challenges in generating multistep entailment trees, we performed error analyses both at the level of individual entailment steps, as well as failures associated with generating full trees. \eat{ We now analyze prediction failures, first at the level of individual entailment steps, then at failures concerning the overall ``proof'' (tree) structure in the predicted entailment trees. }
+\eat{ To better understand the challenges in generating multistep entailment trees, we performed error analyses both on individual entailment steps, as well as failures associated with generating full trees. } \eat{ We now analyze prediction failures, first at the level of individual entailment steps, then at failures concerning the overall ``proof'' (tree) structure in the predicted entailment trees. }